adamjgrant/tinygrowl/README.md

     if(_.delay>0){var fn=function(delay,id){setTimeout(function(){$(".growl"+id).fadeOut()},delay)}(_.delay,this.id)}}})})(jQuery);

 Seriously, you won't believe me.
 I'll tell you, but you'll say "Stop telling lies, you liar.
 Why do you lie?"

 And I'll say, "no I'm telling the--"

 "--No, you're a liar and a crook saying such things.
 Bah."

 But you didn't listen.
+Jamie was right.
 You never, ever listen.

 Install
 =======